Non-planar degenerations and related fundamental groups: Introduction

 \section{Introduction}

-Classifying algebraic surfaces and studying their moduli space is one of the most thoroughly investigated subjects in algebraic geometry and topology (one can find examples in the works of Catanese \cite{C1,C2}).
-Algebraic surfaces, as geometric objects, can be investigated via their convexity and curvature \cite{Betti,fukaya}, their degenerations \cite{CCFM,2008}, their related moduli properties \cite{Lid,Kap}, Chern classes \cite{Ma}, fundamental groups \cite{fukaya,Li08}, and many other geometrical and topological aspects.
+Classifying algebraic surfaces and studying their moduli space are some of the most thoroughly investigated subjects in algebraic geometry and topology (see e.g., Catanese \cite{C1,C2}).
+Algebraic surfaces, as geometric objects, can be investigated via their convexity and curvature \cite{Betti}, their degenerations \cite{CCFM,2008}, their related moduli properties \cite{Lid}, Chern classes \cite{Ma}, fundamental groups \cite{Alex1,Li08}, and many other geometrical and topological invariants.

 One of the known invariants of classification is the fundamental group $\pi_1(\Xgal)$ of the Galois cover $\Xgal$ of an algebraic surface $X$, with respect to a generic projection $f$ to the projective plane $\C\P^2$.
-The group $\pi_1(\Xgal)$ has a geometric significance in the classification of surfaces because it is equal for all the surfaces in the same connected component in the moduli space.
+The group $\pi_1(\Xgal)$ has geometric significance in the classification of surfaces because it is isomorphic for all the surfaces in the same connected components of the moduli space of algebraic surfaces.

+Non-planar degenerations appear in the study of moduli spaces of algebraic surfaces, where the moduli space of all algebraic surfaces of a given type is parameterized.
+The planar degenerations are those that can be depicted on a piece of paper; they are defined in Definition \ref{def_planar_representation}.
+Non-planar degenerations arise naturally when we identify edges in planar degenerations and then glue them together, which induces appearances of high multiple singularities, and therefore makes computations much more difficult than before.
+Non-planar degenerations have important applications in various fields, such as algebraic geometry, topology, and physics.
+By studying non-planar degenerations, we can better understand the geometry and topology of these moduli spaces of algebraic surfaces, leading to important advancements in these fields.

+The motivation to study non-planar degenerations of algebraic surfaces lies in gaining a deeper understanding of surface geometry and invariants, as well as their applications in related fields.
+We hope to combine our future results for $\pi_1(\Xgal)$ with the results obtained in \cite{AG} and look for their generalizations.

+Examples of surfaces that have non-planar degenerations appear in \cite{pillow,AG,CP1*T,T*T}; these are products of a complex torus with the projective line, a product of a complex torus with a complex torus, and $K_3$ surfaces that are known to have {\it pillow degenerations}.
+In \cite{AG}, we used the Reidemeister-Schreier method to find $\pi_1(\Xgal)$ where $X=\mathbb{CP}^1 \times T$ (and $T$ is a complex torus).
+In \cite{pillow}, we presented only the list of braids for a certain $K3$ surface, but we did not find fundamental groups.
+Other previous works deal primarily with planar degenerations, for example, in \cite{6degree}, we give a full classification of 29 cases of degree 6 planar degenerations.

+In \cite{8degree} we carried out the study of a non-planar degeneration of degree 8, which is isomorphic to an octahedron and has singularities of multiplicity 4.
+Our goal is to obtain general results about fundamental groups related to non-planar degenerations, and this study will be much more challenging.
+We suggest a new direction of research that will address even non-planar degenerations, from the simplest to the most complex, including determining the fundamental group in the extensive algebraic use of group theory and computational methods.